pingcap/docs-cn/tools/tikv-control.md

 To print the value of a key, use the `print` command.

-### Compact data manually
+### Compact data of each TiKV manually

-Use the `compact` command to manually compact TiKV data.
+Use the `compact` command to manually compact data of each TiKV.
 If you specify the `--from` and `--to` options, then their flags are also in the form of escaped raw key.
 You can use the `--db` option to specify the RocksDB that you need to compact.
 The optional values are `kv` and `raft`.
+Also, the `--threads` option allows you to specify the concurrency that you compact and its default value is 8.
+Generally, a higher concurrency comes with a faster compact speed, which might yet affect the service.
+You need to choose an appropriate concurrency based on the scenario.

 ```bash
 $ tikv-ctl --db /path/to/tikv/db compact -d kv
 success!
 ```

+### Compact data of the whole TiKV cluster manually

+Use the `compact-cluster` command to manually compact data of the whole TiKV cluster.
+The flags of this command have the same meanings and usage as those of the `compact` command.

 ### Set a Region to tombstone